IT22052124/CSSE-WasteWise/README.md

 # WasteWise ♻️ Smart Waste Management System

 Welcome to **WasteWise** – a smart, user-centric application designed to streamline waste bin management and waste collection.
 WasteWise leverages modern front-end frameworks for both web and mobile platforms to provide administrators, collectors, and users with an interactive experience for handling waste bin types, purchases, collections, and more.
-The project uses React with TypeScript, Material Tailwind for sleek UI components, and Expo & React Native for mobile experiences, while integrating with Firebase for backend data management (fileciteturn0file3).
+The project uses React with TypeScript, Material Tailwind for sleek UI components, and Expo & React Native for mobile experiences, while integrating with Firebase for backend data management.

 -----------------------------------------------------------
 ## 🚀 Introduction